 Around the Festival site many different spiritual groups offer hospitality and sanctuary, and some provide welfare for those in need.
 You will not be expected to join in any acts of worship or other activities run by the tents, although you are welcome to join in if you wish.
 They are all present at the Festival to offer a service, and are open to everyone regardless of faith – or lack thereof.

-Near the welfare at the farmhouse and the main medical centre, the Church offers hospitality and a welcome to anyone.
-They also offer free arts and craft and face painting.
+Located at the top of Big Ground, near Welfare at the farmhouse and the main Medical Centre, the Church offers hospitality and a welcome to anyone.
+During the day there are free arts and craft and face painting.
+Simple sleeping arrangements at the tent are available for anyone in need, day or night.
+There is space to relax, be quiet, meditate or pray.
+Just drop in.
 The tent is run by Christians of all flavours and services take place during the day, every day at 11am and 5pm.
-On Sunday there is a Roman Catholic Mass at 9:30am and Holy Communion for all at 11 noon.
-Simple sleeping arrangements at the tent are available for anyone in need, just drop in.
-Come and chill out.
+On Sunday there is a Roman Catholic Mass at 9:30am and Holy Communion for all at 11am.
+If you'd like to know more contact Chris North, on email@example.com.

 The Krishnas offer food and some simple welfare.
 They are situated in Holts camping field, near Oxylers Bridge.